-In contrast to simply negating actions in reversed transitions \citep{barkley2023investigationtimereversalsymmetry}, our approach employs a more sophisticated strategy to derive reversed actions, making it applicable to a broader range of environments.
+In contrast to simply negating actions in reversed transitions \citep{barkley2023investigationtimereversalsymmetry, yao2023learningsymmetrymetareinforcementlearning}, our approach employs a more sophisticated strategy to derive reversed actions, making it applicable to a broader range of environments.
 Moreover, our method focuses on state-based control tasks, where full state information is available, eliminating the need of learning latent representations from visual observations.

 Some existing works focus on exploring reversibly from goal states, utilizing the time symmetry to enhance the agent's exploration towards desired states.
 Starting from a goal state, the agent explores by imagining reversal steps \citep{edwards2018forwardbackwardreinforcementlearning} or predicting preceding states leading to goals \citep{goyal2019recalltracesbacktrackingmodels}.
 Instead of using imagined trajectories, true trajectories starting from goal states are given in TRASS \citep{nair2020timereversalselfsupervision}, and the agent learns from the reversed trajectories.
 Unlike these works, we leverage time reversal symmetry not only from goal states but for every transition in the trajectory, enabling a broader application of time symmetry across the entire state space.